Alfresco/alfresco-ansible-deployment/docs/components-upgrade.md

 The ACS installation is made of several components among which:

 - Content service
 - share
 - digital workspace
 - Search service
 - ...

 ## Pre-requisites

 Before proceeding to an upgrade, an administrator needs to:

- * Make sure the [upgrade path and documentation](https://docs.alfresco.com/content-services/latest/upgrade/) is followed
+- Make sure the [upgrade path and documentation](https://docs.alfresco.com/content-services/latest/upgrade/) is followed

- * Appropriate backups of database, contentstore and indexes are done and can be restored in case a rollback is needed
+- Appropriate backups of database, contentstore and indexes are done and can be restored in case a rollback is needed

- * Initial deployment must have been done using this Ansible playbook
+- Initial deployment must have been done using this Ansible playbook

 ## Supported Components

+Bellow is a description of the supported upgrade procedure for each supported component (at the time of wrinting it's only hotfix upgrades for ACS repository)

-### Content service
+### Content service (repository)

 #### Upgrade types